Nuances of company accounting in Hong Kong 2021

 Accounting for companies in Hong Kong 2021 must be kept on a compulsory basis regardless of where the business is registered - in the territory or outside of it.
 Each year firms are required to be audited and submit accounts that have passed the audit to the fiscal authorities.

-Accounting requirements provide for the maintenance of special books that allow to accurately reflect the state of the company's affairs and explain all transactions.
+Accounting requirements provide for the maintenance of special books that allow accurately reflecting the state of the company's affairs and explaining all transactions.
 Assets must be recorded.
-A register of assets and a record of all transactions by the day involving the receipt or spending of funds is required.
+A register of assets and a record of all transactions by the day involving the receipt or spending of funds are required.

-If the company specializes in trade, it is required to record the purchased and sold goods with the quantity and specificity, value, information about the participants of the transaction.
+If the company specializes in trade, it is required to record the purchased and sold goods with the quantity, value, and information about the participants of the transaction.
 In addition, invoices are recorded.

 All information related to accounting must be kept for at least 7 years from the completion of the transaction.
 Only persons who have been authorized to do so may keep the books.
 If the company has subsidiary structures, a consolidated accounting with information on the parent company and structures should be provided.